klaviyo/klaviyo-swift-sdk/README.md

   * Click Finish.

 > ⚠️ By default the deployment target of your notification service extension might be the latest iOS version and not the minimum you want to support.
-This may cause push notifications to not show the attached media in devices whose iOS versions are lower than the deployment target of the notification service extension. ⚠️
+This may cause push notifications to not show the attached media on devices whose iOS versions are lower than the deployment target of the notification service extension. ⚠️

 ### Collecting Push Tokens

 In order to send push notifications to your users, you must collect their push tokens and register them with Klaviyo.
-This is done via the `KlaviyoSDK().set(pushToken:)` method, which registers push token and current authorization state via the [Create Client Push Token API](https://developers.klaviyo.com/en/reference/create_client_push_token).
+This is done via the `KlaviyoSDK().set(pushToken:)` method, which registers a push token and current authorization state via the [Create Client Push Token API](https://developers.klaviyo.com/en/reference/create_client_push_token).

 * Call [`registerForRemoteNotifications()`](https://developer.apple.com/documentation/uikit/uiapplication/1623078-registerforremotenotifications)